 Types of visas for Mexico

-The FMM visa is valid for stays of up to 180 days as a tourist or business visitor.
-This is the best choice for those wanting to visit Mexico on vacation or for business.
-Travellers are required to surrender their FMM visa to the Immigration Officers at the border when they leave Mexico and must request a new one if they want to return.
+Travellers are generally required to surrender their visa to the Immigration Officers at the border when they leave Mexico and must request a new one if they want to return.

-The Temporary Resident Visa lets expats stay in Mexico for one year and continually reapply for one-year extensions.
-This is the most common visa for expats employed in Mexico and their dependents who intend on living in the country for longer than six months, but less than four years.
-After the fourth renewal, expats can apply for permanent residence.
-This process generally takes between one to six months, depending on the local immigration office where the application was filed.
-Holders of this type of visa can work or live as dependents without any problem.
+The Temporary Resident Visa is the most common visa for expats employed in Mexico and their dependants who intend on living in the country for longer than six months, but less than four years.

 Expats are required to apply for a Temporary Resident Visa at a Mexican consulate before arriving in the country.
 Once arriving in Mexico, the holder of the visa is required to visit their nearest immigration office within 30 days to have their visa replaced with a Temporary Resident Permit card.

 The Permanent Resident Visa needs no extensions and is for expats who plan to live in Mexico permanently.
-A benefit of this visa is that, according to Mexican foreign investment law, legal residents are sometimes considered as nationals when they want to make an investment.
+A benefit of this visa is that, according to Mexican foreign investment law, legal residents may be considered as nationals when they want to invest.

 This visa is most common for retirees to Mexico or those with close family ties in the country.
-Provided certain conditions are met, it is not necessary for expats to have a Temporary Resident Visa before applying for a Permanent Resident Visa.
+Provided certain conditions are met, expats don't need to have a Temporary Resident Visa before applying for a Permanent Resident Visa.

 *Visa regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.